Why is it so important to learn English idioms?

 Well, you’ve just had your first introduction to English idioms.

 If you don’t understand common idioms in English, it’ll be hard to truly communicate like a native speaker.

-In this post, we’ll teach you 100 English idioms that you need to make sense of the chatter at that American bar—and anywhere else!
+In this post, we’ll teach you nearly 100 English idioms and phrases that you need to make sense of the chatter at that American bar—and anywhere else!